🩺 Diabetes for UK GPs

 Side Effects:

-- GI upset (nausea, diarrhoea) — usually settles after 1-2 weeks
+- GI upset (nausea, diarrhoea) — usually settles after 1–2 weeks; less with MR formulation

-- Lactic acidosis (rare but serious) — risk increased in renal impairment
+- Lactic acidosis (rare but serious) — risk increased in renal impairment, hypoxia

-- Severe tissue hypoxia (MI, sepsis, heart failure)
+- Severe tissue hypoxia (MI, sepsis, heart failure), acute kidney injury — STOP

 Mechanism of Action:

-Inhibit renal glucose reabsorption, causing glycosuria.
+Inhibit renal SGLT-2 glucose reabsorption, causing glycosuria.
 Lower blood glucose independent of insulin.
+Also have cardiovascular and renal protective mechanisms beyond glucose lowering.

 Benefits: